AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 ---

 Treating the zombie as your character means you make moves with its stats based on the fiction, just like always.
-Unless its brain is functioning on its own, the zombie can’t do much besides follow the last order it was given, so you’d better stay close.
-Even if its brain works it’s still bound to follow your orders.
+Unless its brain is functioning on its own, the zombie can't do much besides follow the last order it was given, so you'd better stay close.
+Even if its brain works it's still bound to follow your orders.

 #### Cure Moderate Wounds